-- Condition: Sickle Cell Anemia is a non-contagious inherited blood disorder for which there is no known cure.
+Student Name: SICKLE CELL ANEMIA Condition: Sickle Cell Anemia is a non-contagious inherited blood disorder for which there is no known cure.
 Sickle Cell disease affects one out of every 500 Black Americans and one out of every 10 carries the trait.
 The disease also occurs among Latin Americans, Puerto Ricans, Indians, Asians, and other people of the Caribbean.
 In Sickle Cell Anemia, hemoglobin (the substance which gives blood its red color) is abnormal and crystallizes causing cells to lose oxygen and assume a crescent or sickle shape.
 Symptoms affect the entire body including: 1) Failure to grow properly as a child; 2) Decreased resistance to infections; 3) Painful, swollen bones and joints; 4) Belly pain; 5) Feeling run down.
 There are also periods of crisis in which there is very severe pain and inability to walk or more.
-Death may result from overwhelming infections or severe anemia. - Treatment: Treat symptoms as they occur.
+Death may result from overwhelming infections or severe anemia.
+Treatment: Treat symptoms as they occur.
 There is no treatment for the disease itself.
 Infections are treated aggressively with antibiotics.
-Transfusions are occasionally necessary. - Limits: In the case of school-age children, constant absences from school, in addition to frequent bouts of pain and chronic fatigue, are a severe handicap to school achievement.
-Ordinary physical activity is limited, competitive sports are not desirable, and the entire educational program must be geared to the individual's physical capabilities. - Management: Adequate fluids are essential to help prevent slugging of the red cells.
+Transfusions are occasionally necessary.
+Limits: In the case of school-age children, constant absences from school, in addition to frequent bouts of pain and chronic fatigue, are a severe handicap to school achievement.
+Ordinary physical activity is limited, competitive sports are not desirable, and the entire educational program must be geared to the individual's physical capabilities.
+Management: Adequate fluids are essential to help prevent slugging of the red cells.
 Report crisis-like symptoms to the principal or his/her designee.
 If any of these symptoms occur, have the child lie down and/or made comfortable, and notify a parent or guardian immediately.
 Know your student's capabilities and limits.

-The most common symptoms of Sickle Cell Crisis are

-- 1. sudden onset of acute, severe abdominal pain; - 2. sudden, acute severe onset of joint or bone pain; - 3. sudden onset of fever, 104 degrees or above.
+The most common symptoms of Sickle Cell Crisis are sudden onset of acute, severe abdominal pain; sudden, acute severe onset of joint or bone pain; 3. sudden onset of fever, 104 degrees or above.
+(For School Use) Precipitating Factors and/or Complications Instructions: Notations by educators, nurses, and other designated personnel should be dated and signed.
+Narration should include information concerning precipitating factors and/or complications of the condition described above.